 \subsection{Curriculum Learning}

 Curriculum Learning~\cite{bengio2009curriculum} suggests starting with easier tasks and progressively gaining experience to process more complex tasks, which has been proved to be useful in machine translation~\cite{stojanovski-fraser-2019-improving, zhang-etal-2019-curriculum, lai-etal-2022-improving-domain}.
-In our training process, we first calculate the coverage of the token in the monolingual sentence in the bilingual dictionary to score the training sentences.
-This score is used to determine a curriculum to sample the sentences in each batch, so that the higher-scored sentences are selected early on during training.
+In our training process, we first compute token coverage for each monolingual sentence using the bilingual dictionary.
+This score is used to determine a curriculum to sample the sentences for each batch, so that higher-scored sentences are selected early on during training.